 Improve your diet to prevent constipation.
-Eat more fruits and vegetables, and fiber.
+Eat more fruits, vegetables, and fiber.
 Eat less junk and fatty foods.
 Constipation can make a urinary tract infection more likely.
-Talk to your doctor if you have trouble with bowel movements.
+Talk with your healthcare provider if you have trouble with bowel movements.

 Urinate right after intercourse to flush out the bladder.

-Follow up with your doctor or as advised.
-During the follow up, additional testing may be needed to make sure the infection has cleared.
-Close follow up and further testing is very important to find the cause and to prevent future infections.
+Follow up with your healthcare provider, or as advised.
+Additional testing may be needed to make sure the infection has cleared.
+Close follow-up and further testing is very important to find the cause and to prevent future infections.

 If a urine culture was done, you will be contacted if your treatment needs to be changed.
-If directed, you can call to find out the results.
+If directed, you may call to find out the results.

 If you had an X-ray, CT scan, or other diagnostic test, you will be notified of any new findings that may affect your care.